ifrycolorado/ClassTimeTrackingAnalysis/README.md

 2. How much time will this take?

 I've decided to release my time tracking because I believe that it's helpful for:
 * Students at my school: seeing the overall time spent on a class is generally beneficial for course registration.
 However, it would also be useful to see individual assignment breakdowns.
-While it's always the hope that previous assignments in a class will project the time commitment for subsequent assignments, there's significant variability.
-I know **I** would personally appreciate seeing how long it took for other students to complete these assignments.
+While it's always the hope that the personal time commitment for previous assignments in a class will the predict time commitment for subsequent assignments, there's significant variability.
+I know **I** would personally appreciate seeing how long it took for other students to actually complete these assignments instead of forecasting my own expectations.
 * Students at other schools: there's a pervasive hustle culture that glorifies the poor usage of time.
 Spending time on something you hate is entertaining, but certainly not encouraging (or healthy).
 I'm hoping this project demonstrates that academic success is possible without being miserable.
 * Faculty: It's easy for students to overexaggerate their time usage, especially if it's for a class they didn't enjoy.
 Being able to see how a student spends their time outside of class may be beneficial to course planning and content management.